Pylons/pyramid/docs/index.rst

 repoze.bfg
 ===========

-``repoze.bfg`` is a Python web application framework.
+:mod:`repoze.bfg` is a Python web application framework.
 It is inspired by Zope's publisher, though it is less ambitious in scope.
 It relies heavily on :term:`Zope` libraries and :term:`WSGI`.

 Narrative documentation
 -----------------------